garlic-os/screambot-js/README.md

 - Someone says something (sometimes)

 ## Run it yourself
-Screambot still very much a work in progress, but it _does_ work.
-I am working toward getting it to a state where you can just invite it to your server without worrying about hosting it yourself, but if for some reason you want to use it now, here's a guide:
+Screambot is not (as) finished (as I'd like him to be), but he _does_ work.
+I am working toward getting him to a state where you can just invite him to your server without worrying about hosting him yourself, but if for some reason you want to use him now, here's a guide:
 ### Run it on your own machine
-1. Download it
+1. Download this repo
 2. Open a command line (maybe do the following as part of a batch file)
 3. Set the environment variables listed below
 4. `node index.js`

 ### Run it on a PaaS
 1. If you haven't already, set up an account with a service that lets you run code on one of their servers.
-I recommend Heroku ~~or EC2~~.
+I recommend [Heroku](https://www.heroku.com/home) ~~or EC2~~.
 Avoid EC2 and EB like the plague.
-2. Make a project and link it to this GitHub page (or download it and upload the source manually)
+2. Make an app and link it to this repo (or download it and upload the source manually)
 3. Set the environment variables
 4. Use **worker** type. **Do not** use web type.